Sa4d/Data-Science-Blog/README.md

 3.What Location Have The highest Salary?

-lastly since I'm from saudi arabia, I wanted to take a look around the Saudi Arabia Data 4.A look To Saudi Arabia Data and insights
+lastly since I'm from saudi arabia, I wanted to take a look around the Saudi Arabia Data

+4.A look To Saudi Arabia Data and insights

+## Files
+'Stack Overflow Survey.ipynb' : which is the jupyter notebook that I worked on 'Stack Overflow Suvery.html' : the notebook that I created in an html format